 Purchases of new books are paid by non-tax dollars: fines, donations and other contributions including library-benefit used book sales.

-The Cortland Free Library, a member of the Finger Lakes Library System, houses over 70,000 volumes comprised of children's books, adult fiction and non-fiction books, nearly 300 periodicals, sixteen computer terminals with Internet access, over 1,000 DVDs and 1,300 audio books.
+The Cortland Free Library, a member of the Finger Lakes Library System, houses about 70,000 volumes comprised of children's books, adult fiction and non-fiction books, nearly 300 periodicals, sixteen computer terminals with Internet access, over 1,000 DVDs and 1,300 audio books.
 Since the library is a member of the Finger Lakes Library System, there is access to more than 400,000 items and dozens of databases for health information, college choices, national newspapers, periodicals, references, encyclopedias, authors and other resources including Heritage Quest software, a genealogy program of the U.S. Census records.
 In microfilm format the library has the Cortland Standard since its inception in 1867 and several 19th century local papers.

 Books, audio books and magazines are loaned for 21 days, while DVDs, VHS tapes, and Wii Games may be borrowed for 7 days.
 Overdue fines for books and magazines accumulate at the rate of $0.10 per day to a maximum of $5.00 per item in both Adult and Youth Services.
 Overdue fines for DVDs, VHS tapes, audio books, and Wii Games accumulate at the rate of $1.00 per day to a maximum of $5.00 per item in both Adult and Youth Services.

 There is a monthly listing of new books and programs in the Cortland Standard.
-The library also has a presence on Facebook, Twitter, and Pinterest.
+The library also has a presence on Facebook, Instagram, Twitter, and Pinterest.